scotws/SAN/san_handbook.md

 > **Note**
 >
 > Since `(` and `)` are not used for the mnemonics any more, this opens the door to using them for Forth-like in-line comments.
-However, there seems to be little use for them in Assembler.
+This can be useful on Forth systems themselves.

 ## Indentation